Technologies used and required

 At least one copy of each of these is available in the Library, and extra copies may be available on the shelves for borrowing purposes.

 It should be understood that there are variations in notation (and even in definition) from one reference book to another, and that the lecture material alone defines recommended notation.
 Note that all lecture notes will be available in pdf form on the Unit website on iLearn before the lecture.
-You are required to print out your own copy and bring this to lectures.
+You are required to bring a hard or soft copy of the lecture notes to lectures.